jaskinkabir/obvault/Frequency Division Multiplexing (FDM).md

 - Intermodulation noise:
 	- On a long link, the nonlinear effects of amplifiers on a signal in one channel could produce frequency components in other channels
 		- Think about amplifier frequency response curves
+- Even if there is no data to be transmitted on a given channel, it must still be allocated to keep the logic consistent
 # Analog Carrier Systems
 ## AT&T Hierarchy
 - In the US, AT&T has designated a hierarchy of FDM schemes to accommodate transmission systems of various capacities